InfraLore/make_for_devops/chapters/05-variables_and_configuration.md

 \chaptersubtitle{Practical variable patterns that eliminate configuration drift without over-engineering your workflows.}

+## The Configuration Problem in DevOps

+We have a conundrum: we want one deployment script that works everywhere, but every environment is different.

+The traditional solutions all have problems:
+- **Separate scripts per environment**: Leads to drift—production gets a bug fix that staging doesn't
+- **Template systems**: Hide what's actually running behind layers of indirection
+- **External config management**: Adds dependencies and makes local development painful
+- **Hard-coded values**: Everyone knows this is wrong but we've all done it

+Make's variable system offers a different approach: **one workflow with environment-aware defaults.** The same `make deploy` command works locally, in staging, and in production.
+The differences are captured in variables, not in separate scripts.

+The key insight: **configuration should be visible, not hidden.** When you run `make show-config`, you should see exactly what will be used.
+When you run `make deploy ENVIRONMENT=production`, you should understand what changed from the defaults.

+## You Need Some Variables

 Make's variable system is often presented as a powerful configuration management platform.
 While this is technically true, the reality for most DevOps teams is
 simpler: **you need a few variables with sensible defaults that users can easily